Skip to main content

 Deep-Dive Questions

 The actual incidentaloma rate on a whole-body MRI is high.
-Studies estimate that 30 to 60 percent of healthy adults will have at least one finding that prompts the radiologist to recommend follow-up.
+Studies estimate that 30 to 60% of healthy adults will have at least one finding that prompts the radiologist to recommend follow-up.
 Most are benign.
-The rate of true cancer detection in screening is much lower, often 1 to 2 percent.
+The rate of true cancer detection in screening is much lower, often 1 to 2%.

 Diffusion-weighted imaging (DWI) detects tumors by measuring how water moves inside tissue.
 Cancer cells are densely packed, so water movement is restricted, and tumors appear bright on DWI maps.
 This makes solid tumors stand out without contrast in many cases.

-Whole-body MRI is not great for lung cancer screening because the lung's air content makes MRI signal poor.
-Low-dose CT remains the gold standard for lung cancer screening, especially in current and former smokers.
+Whole-body MRI is not great for lung cancer screening because the lungs air content makes MRI signal poor.
+Low-dose CT remains the gold standard for lung cancer screening, particularly in current and former smokers.
 Most full-body MRI providers explicitly recommend pairing the scan with a low-dose CT.

 Boutique scans compare to germline genetic testing as different layers of the same prevention strategy.
 Genetics tells you what you are at risk for.
 Imaging tells you whether disease is currently present.
 We often start with genetics, which is one-time and durable, before deciding on imaging cadence.